Brain Aid Clinics

 What are the treatment options for trigeminal neuralgia?

-Motor cortex stimulation (MCS): Epidural/subdural electrodes over M1; invasive and reserved for refractory cases.
+• Motor cortex stimulation (MCS): An invasive option involving implanted electrodes, typically reserved for very refractory cases.

 Learn More